geodes-sms/gentleman/docs/projection.md

 ### CSS

-Gentleman support CSS class selectors by allowing you to declare them in your projections and by exposing for each rendered element, a class selector.
+Gentleman support CSS class selectors by allowing you to declare them in your projections and by exposing for each rendered element, some class selectors.

 ### Inline

 ### Style rule